kpctoolboxteam/kpc-toolbox/README.md

 This software is released under the MIT license, see LICENSE.TXT.

-If you are using the KPC-Toolbox for scientific papers and reports, please consider citing the following publications:
+If you are using the KPC-Toolbox for scientific papers or technical reports, please consider citing the following publications:

 [1] G.Casale, E.Z.Zhang, E.Smirni.
 KPC-Toolbox: Best Recipes for Automatic Trace Fitting Using Markovian Arrival Processes